 Which is better: Aweber or GetResponse?

-Aweber and GetResponse are the same as email marketing tools.
+AWeber and GetResponse offer similar email marketing functionality.
 However, its lower price point, webinar capabilities, sales funnel builder, and robust marketing automation features make GetResponse the more logical choice.

 Judging from its features above, it’s easy to see why GetResponse remains one of the top dogs in the email marketing industry.